squinkylabs/SquinkyVCV/docs/compressor2.md

 ## The gain reduction meter

 Actually 8 or 16 individual meters.
-Shows the gain reduction for each channel (or pair of channels) in Comp 2.
+Shows the gain reduction for each channel (or pair of channels) in Comp II.
 The vertical rage is 18 decibels.
 Like most compressors, the meters expand from top to bottom.
+There are horizontal lines on the meter to indicate 6 dB of gain reduction and 12 dB of reduction.